ripl-ttic/code-guide/README.md

 ### Topics description

-A description for each label follows.
+A description for each topic follows.

 - **Category**:
     - **project**: Repositories that are the root to a specific project.
 Such repositories are usually an aggregation of git submodules and are used to facilitate the deployment of an independent project.